Download all exemplars

 This involves explaining findings that address the focus of the inquiry and using evidence from primary and secondary sources to support the explanation.

 Several different findings in relation to the inquiry focus have been identified.
 These are often used as topic sentences at the beginning of each paragraph.
-The student has moved beyond a description (as required for Achieved) to an explanation, by considering how social media creates the opportunity for inclusive communities and activism, and then connecting this to the focus question.
+The student has moved beyond a description (as required for Achieved) to an explanation, by considering how social media creates the opportunity for inclusive communities and activism and then connecting this to the focus question.

 Primary and secondary evidence has been used to support the findings.
-This includes referencing articles and research reports (secondary), as well quotes from an interview with a climate justice activist (primary).
+This includes referencing articles and research reports (secondary), as well as quotes from an interview with a climate justice activist (primary).
 These have usually been used to support the explanation of the findings.
 Often these explanations of evidence begin with statements such as “this shows us” or “this proves”.

 For Excellence, the student could demonstrate evaluation via making judgements and drawing conclusions.
-They have begun to connect some ideas, through their considerations of how younger people’s familiarity with technology has made them more likely to be involved in online communities.
+They have begun to connect some ideas through their considerations of how younger people’s familiarity with technology has made them more likely to be involved in online communities.
 However, this would need to be further developed to meet the requirements for Excellence.
-Other examples of making a judgement in this context could be demonstrating an understanding of the possible downsides of social media on young people’s self-esteem and identity, and drawing a conclusion around how much the positives may or may not outweigh the negatives.

 Excellence